 So far we've talked Net-SNMP configuration.
 In this section we'll cover how to write a MIB module.
-In this release (0.4) we provide a full implementation of RFC 1657, the MIB for BGP4.
+Currently (July 2008) we provide a full implementation of RFC 1657, the MIB for BGP4.
 You will find the MIB module files in xorp/mibs/bgp4_mib_1657.
 What follows is a description the tools and process followed to implement this module.
 You should refer to the kdoc documentation as well as the source itself for more details.